InfamousMusicify/FamousBros-Faithful-Venom/README.md

 Released it publicly because I know I'm not the only one who doesnt like the new faithful textures.
 And misses Antvenom's Faithful pack being updated more regularly.

+Click "FB-FV x32 1.x.x Vx.x" and then click download.
+Paste the datapack into your .minecraft/resourcepacks folder.

 I likely wont update this very much.
 Mostly during new minecraft releases to catch up with textures.  or when I update my datapack textures.